Carolina Conjure

 How to Prepare Vigil Lights

-Use a tool such as a screw-driver or ice pick bore four holes at equidistant point around the center of the candle four being a number of stability.
-You don't have to use four holes, this is simply my preference.
-Some workers use six holes owning to the six points of the Star of David, and some workers use three holes (for manifestation), and still some workers use only one hole.
+You don't have to use this method, this is simply my preference.
 Whatever you decide to do, I suggest that you use the same number of holes each time as it will become a part of your personal ritual.

 Once the holes are filled, I then use something to anchor the herbs with.
 In the case of a Money Drawing Candle , for example, I may use a whole dried chamomile flower or a small piece of lodestone grit pushing one in each of the holes sealing in the herbs and oil.
+Next, the candle is anointed around the rim of the candle and the wick with my chosen oil.